adryd325/adryd-website/src/pages/pages/opennbs-archive/index.md

 });
 ```

-The firebase database was still up at the time, so I got all the songs from the database and downloaded all the .nbs files
+The firebase database was still up at the time, so I got all the songs from the database and downloaded all the .nbs files.

 Anyway [here's the archive](/pages/opennbs-archive/opennbs.zip) from November 19th, 2022.